jhap1982/giveituruguay/1999/1999-05-22 - New World Music Theatre (Q101 Jamboree Festival), Chicago, IL, USA/README.md

 ## Setlist

-Religion II part of
+1. Religion II part of
-Suck My Kiss
+2. Suck My Kiss
-Scar Tissue
+3. Scar Tissue
-Give It Away
+4. Give It Away
-Parallel Universe
+5. Parallel Universe
-Soul to Squeeze
+6. Soul to Squeeze
-Right on Time
+7. Right on Time
-My Lovely Man
+8. My Lovely Man
-If You Have to Ask
+9. If You Have to Ask
-Hardcore Jollies tease
+10. Hardcore Jollies tease
-Under the Bridge
+11. Under the Bridge
-Me and My Friends
+12. Me and My Friends
-ENCORE BREAK
+<br>ENCORE BREAK
-The Power of Equality
+13. The Power of Equality

 ## Notes